 One year later, the Battle of Ancrum Moor, fought just outside Jedburgh, saw a Scottish victory temporarily stop English incursions into the Scottish Borders.

 In January 1547, Henry VIII died.
-Following his death, Edward Seymour, Edward VI’s maternal uncle, was appointed Lord Protector and Duke of Somerset.
+And following his death Edward VI’s maternal uncle Edward Seymour was appointed Lord Protector and Duke of Somerset.
 Seymour continued the late king’s policy of ‘wooing’ Scotland with war and issued further demands that Scotland accept the marriage.

 Edward Seymour did little to allay these fears, having also insisted upon the imposition of Anglican reforms on the Scottish Church.